-Jason S. Fuiman is a Partner in the Firm’s Labor and Employee Benefits practice.
+Jason Fuiman is Co-Managing Partner and Chair of the Firm’s Labor and Employee Benefits practice.

 Jason joined O’Dwyer & Bernstien in 2000 as a Law Clerk.
 In 2002, he became an Associate Attorney, and in 2011 he became a Partner.
 He specializes in all aspects of Labor and Employee Benefits Law.

 Jason advises the Boards of Trustees of numerous employer pension, welfare, annuity and 401(k) plans ranging from $2 million to $10 billion in total assets on all matters relating to their fiduciary responsibility, including compliance with ERISA, the Internal Revenue Code, DOL and HHS guidelines and applicable regulations.
 He specializes in matters relating to the Pension Protection Act of 2008 and the Patient Protection and Affordable Care Act.
 Jason also serves as lead counsel on various employee benefit plan litigation matters involving matters relating to collections, benefit denials, fiduciary duty and plan design.
 He has practiced before numerous district and circuit courts relating to these matters.

 He also advises union executive boards, business agents, organizers and staff on issues relating to organizing, unfair labor practices, collective bargaining agreement interpretation, government investigations, NLRA, LMRA, DOL guidelines and applicable regulations.

 Jason has extensive experience in the selection of plan service providers, from the initiation of the RFP process through the negotiation of provider contracts.
 He also acted as counsel on the creation of the first Medicare Part D Prescription Drug Plan by an international union.